How and why to transfer Chase Points to Hyatt

 Earning Chase Ultimate Rewards points is best way to earn Hyatt points.
 Below are three great picks.
 Just keep in mind these cards are impacted by Chase’s strict 5/24 application rule.
-So if you’ve opened 5+ cards from any bank (except for Chase business cards and certain other business) in the past 24 months, it’s unlikely you’ll be approved.
+So if you’ve opened five or more cards from any bank (not counting certain business credit cards) in the past 24 months, it’s unlikely you’ll be approved.

 - Ink Business Preferred Credit Card – 100,000 Chase Ultimate Rewards points after spending $15,000 on purchases in the first three months from account opening.
 This is the highest sign-up bonus currently available on any card earning Chase Ultimate Rewards points.
 This card has a $95 annual fee.
 Here’s our full review of the Chase Ink Business Preferred.